 Step 4 – Texture and Burnish the Leaves (optional)

 To add texture to your wreath, lightly use the back end of a butter knife to push grooves into the leaves.

 With copper, you can further dramatize the look.
 Apply a light flame to the front side of your leaves.
 You’ll see them change to glowing reds, browns and blues.
 But go lightly so as not to blacken the surface!

 Step 5 – Attach the Leaves

 Lastly, the most complex part of the project.
 If you are skilled at soldering, this is where you solder the leaves to the flat “upper” surface of the tube.
 If you don’t know how to solder, this is where the hot glue also works.
 Foil works best for hot glue as it’s not too heavy.

 Layer the leaves in random directions so it doesn’t look to uniform.
 Unless that’s the aesthetic you want.

 Alternate materials and designs

 Our personal favorite is copper.
 But that’s far from the only option.
-For a warmer fall aesthetic, brass also works well.
-If you want a cooler or a more industrial look, aluminum, stainless steel, or nickel silver.
+Like we said, for a warmer winter aesthetic, brass also works well.
+If you want a cooler or a more industrial look, check out aluminum, stainless steel, or nickel silver.

 We’ve also got another design here as an inspiration.
 Again, this DIY Copper Wreath is extremely versatile.
 Happy making from all of us here at Online Metals!